Use the online shopping cart to place your order.

 $501 to $700 value - $13.00

 $901 to $1100 value - $18.75 (signature required)

-Options for shipping outside of the US will show in the check out procedure of the shopping cart.
+Options for shipping outside of the US will show in the check out procedure of the shopping cart and include UPS shipping.

 To return a stone, send me an email letting me know you are returning the stone, and then mail it back to my PO Box, and address as shown below.